 the concepts discussed in class.
 Projects are due at the of class on the day it is due.
-You must turn in both your code and a set of pdf or image files (png, jpg, etc.) showing your visualizations.
+You must turn in both your code and a set of image files (png, jpg, etc.) showing your visualizations.
 No lates will be accepted.